runvnc/tersenet/README.md

 This software is written in the [Nim](https://nim-lang.org) programming language.

-> Note: this software does not currently exist.
+> Note: this software is just barely started.
 I have too many projects already, such as the 3D Lua-programmable libretro emulator I am supposed to be working on right now.
+But I could not resist so I began playing with a UI library and RST.
+Does not do anything listed on this readme yet though.

 ## Ad-free